albayerga/compilers_labs/comp-p2/README.md

     COUNTOP 1
     - This means operations will be counted for every token and we will have the sum at the end of the file.
+        (OUTPUTFORMAT must be 1 for this to happen).
     - If you want to desactivate the operation counting, change COUNTOP to 0.

 If you make any changes to the execution mode, just recompile it with "make -f mymakefile".